Wat Paknam Bhasicharoen

 Wat Paknam Bhasicharoen (วัดปากน้ำภาษีเจริญ, RTGS: Wat Paknam Phasi Charoen) is a royal wat ('temple') located in Phasi Charoen district, Bangkok, at the Chao Phraya River.
 It is part of the Maha Nikaya fraternity and is the origin of the Dhammakaya tradition.
 It is a large and popular temple, supported by prosperous community members.
 Wat Paknam was established in 1610, during the Ayutthaya period, and received support from Thai kings until the late nineteenth century.

 By the beginning of the twentieth century, the temple had become nearly abandoned and had fallen into disrepair.
 The temple underwent a major revival and became widely known under the leadership of the meditation master Luang Pu Sodh Candasaro, who was abbot there in the first half of the twentieth century.
 Seven years after Luang Pu's death, Somdet Chuang Varapuñño became the new abbot until his death in 2021.

-Somdet Chuang made international headlines from 2015 onward, when his appointment as Supreme Patriarch (acting head of the Thai monastic community) was stalled and finally withdrawn, due to reasons generally interpreted as political.
-This has led to heated debate and protests in Thailand.
-As part of this process, Somdet Chuang and his assistant were accused of tax fraud.
-It turned out that there was not sufficient reason to charge Somdet Chuang, however.
-As for the charges remaining against his assistant, the latter was later acquitted due to lack of evidence, two days after Somdet Chuang's nomination as Patriarch was withdrawn.
+Somdet Chuang made international headlines when his 2015 appointment as Supreme Patriarch, acting head of the Thai monastic community, was stalled and finally withdrawn, due to reasons generally interpreted as political, leading to heated debate and protests in Thailand.
+Somdet Chuang and his assistant were accused of tax fraud, but Somdet's charges were dropped, and his assistant was acquitted due to lack of evidence, two days after Somdet Chuang's nomination as Patriarch was withdrawn.

 Wat Paknam is known for its charity and a nationwide project to propagate the five precepts in Thai society.
 The temple is popular among mae chi (nuns).
-One of its mae chi, Mae chi Chandra Khonnokyoong, went on to establish another temple which later became widely known: Wat Phra Dhammakaya.
+One of its mae chi, Mae chi Chandra Khonnokyoong, went on to establish another temple which later became widely known, the Wat Phra Dhammakaya.
 Wat Paknam has an international presence and has a long history of activities and contact with Buddhists from other countries.
 In 2012, Somdet Chuang finished building a huge stupa at the temple, named "Maharatchamongkhon", complete with interior Buddhist art.
 In 2021, construction was completed of a large bronze Buddha image, placed in front of the stupa.
 The stupa and the statue has made the temple a popular attraction for international tourists.